 Every June, pride events remind us of the courage, pain, and persistence that got us where we are today.
 Mercy For Animals has been honored to stand with the LGBTQ+ community over the years because fighting for the rights of any oppressed group helps protect the rights of all.

-Below are nine completely plant-based LGBTQ+ businesses that could use your support during Pride Month and beyond:
+Below are eight completely plant-based LGBTQ+ businesses that could use your support during Pride Month and beyond:

 Find locations serving Seitan’s Helper deli meat here.

 Chef Caroline Morrison started The Fiction Kitchen with her partner and co-owner, Siobhan Southern, in 2013.
 Together they serve an array of decadent vegan dishes, along with signature cocktails, local beers, and wine, to patrons in Raleigh, North Carolina.

 Dulce Vegan Bakery & Cafe

 Idalys Sansores and her wife, Howell Belser, founded Atlanta’s Dulce Vegan Bakery & Cafe as a place for anyone to come in and enjoy a tasty plant-based pastry, breakfast sandwich, or coffee.
 Tragically, Howell recently passed away after battling cancer, but Idalys continues to honor Howell’s desire “to cultivate an experience of joy, community, and acceptance.
 A safe space for the LGBTQ community.
 A place where ALL people from all walks of life feel welcome.”

 Dulce Vegan Bakery & Cafe is currently open for pickup and patio seating.

 Lagusta Yearwood founded the brand in 2003 to reflect her passion for social justice and contribute to building a strong local community of collective care.
 Combining a love of homegrown ingredients with a commitment to environmentalism and animal rights, Lagusta’s Luscious makes chocolates that taste good and have a positive impact on the world.